UGRO-FINNIC TRIBES AND TATAR KhaNATES

 The price does not include: international flights, transport to and from the airport of arrival/departure (35 euros/ride), meals, drinks and tips, visas if required, entrance to attractions not listed in the itinerary, insurance.

 The route of this tour has been carefully designed after several research trips in the region.
 It is, however, always possible to slightly modify the itinerary according to the needs and the suggestions of the participants.
 Our motto is flexibility.
-It is also possible to make the tour the other way around, starting from Cheboksary and finishing in Astrakhan.
+It is also possible to make the tour the other way around, starting from Ufa and finishing in Saransk.